ashishb/android-security-awesome/README.md

 1. [Aptoide downloader (Node)](https://github.com/dweinstein/node-aptoide) - download apps from Aptoide third-party Android market
 1. [Appland downloader (Node)](https://github.com/dweinstein/node-appland) - download apps from Appland third-party Android market
 1. [PlaystoreDownloader](https://github.com/ClaudiuGeorgiu/PlaystoreDownloader) - PlaystoreDownloader is a tool for downloading Android applications directly from the Google Play Store.
 After an initial (one-time) configuration, applications can be downloaded by specifying their package name.
-1. [APK Downloader](https://apkcombo.com/apk-downloader/) Online Service to download APK from Playstore for specific Android Device Configuration
+1. [APK Downloader](https://apkcombo.com/apk-downloader/) Online Service to download APK from the Play Store for a specific Android Device Configuration
 1. ~~[Apkpure](https://apkpure.com/) - Online apk downloader.
 Also, it provides its own app for downloading.~~

 ### Misc Tools